-Construction has started on the removal of the Main Road and Furlong Road level crossings with both projects to be completed by mid 2017.
-Construction at both sites is expected to take 12 to 18 months to complete.
+Work is well underway on the Main Road and Furlong Road level crossings with both projects to be completed by mid 2017.

 A project team including CPB Contractors, Aurecon, Arcadis, VicRoads, Public Transport Victoria and Metro Trains Melbourne will remove the level crossings and rebuild Ginifer and St Albans Stations.
 The project will also remove level crossings at Blackburn Road in Blackburn and Heatherdale Road in Mitcham.